England warned Giroud has 'got better' since AC Milan move as Wilshere says France record-breaker is in 'best shape of his life'

 - Giroud has already scored three goals in Qatar

 WHAT HAPPENED?
 Giroud has been hitting the right chords at the 2022 World Cup, scoring three goals in as many appearances while becoming France's all-time top scorer,surpassing Thierry Henry.
 His former Arsenal teammate Wilshere has showered praise on him following his impressive displays in Qatar and has sent out a warning to England.
-The player-turned-coach believes that Giroud is in terrific shape and his goal against Poland in the last-16 was "real class".
+The player-turned-coach, who won 34 caps for the Three Lions, believes that Giroud is in terrific shape and has labelled his goal against Poland in the last-16 as an example of "real class".

 THE BIGGER PICTURE: The absence of Karim Benzema has opened the doors for Giroud to flourish with France and he is making the most of that opportunity.
 After finding the next against Poland he also became the oldest goalscorer in the nation’s history.
-He has forged a fantastic understanding with Mbappe in the attacking third and the duo has been prolific scoring eight goals between them.
+He has forged a fantastic understanding with Kylian Mbappe in the attacking third, with the prolific duo registering eight goals between them.

 IN TWO PHOTOS:

 WHAT NEXT FOR GIROUD?
-The AC Milan striker will be looking to add to his goal tally when he will face England in the quarterfinals on Saturday in the 2022 World Cup.
+The AC Milan striker will be looking to add to his goal tally when he faces England in the quarterfinals of the World Cup on Saturday.

 Editors' Picks